AutoSpec: Automated Generation of Neural Network Specifications

-\emph{Overlapping specifications.} The basic definitions of TP and FP above do not account for specifications that overlap, either partially or completely.
-When a data point \((x_i, y_i)\) is covered by two or more overlapping specifications (i.e., there are multiple $\phi_j\in\Phi$ such that $x_i \in \phi_{X_j}$), it is classified as a TP only if its output aligns with all the output ranges of the overlapping specifications (i.e., $y_i \in \phi_{Y_j}$ for each $\phi_j$).
-Otherwise, it is considered a FP.
+\emph{Overlapping specifications.} A data point covered by multiple overlapping specifications is TP only if its output satisfies all overlapping $\phi_{Y_j}$; otherwise, it is FP.

 \emph{Unbounded output ranges.} Specifications with excessively large output ranges are not helpful for verification due to being overly permissive.
 In the extreme case, if a specification defines an infinite output range, it would be trivially satisfied by any neural network, rendering verification useless.
-To rectify this, we introduce additional constraints to the output ranges and filter out unwanted specifications prior to the evaluation procedure.
-For classification tasks where misclassification is a critical concern, we require the minimum and maximum values of the output range, \(\phi^{\text{min}}_{Y_{j}}\) and \(\phi^{\text{max}}_{Y_{j}}\), to be identical.
-This constraint ensures that each specification precisely dictates the desired output class.
-For regression tasks, we require that $\phi^{\text{max}}_{Y_{j}} - \phi^{\text{min}}_{Y_{j}} \le \alpha \times (Y_{\text{max}} - Y_{\text{min}})$, where $\alpha \in (0, 1)$, $Y_{\text{max}}$ and $Y_{\text{min}}$ are the maximum and minimum values of the entire dataset.
-This ensures that the output range of each specification is sufficiently narrow to provide meaningful and actionable insights while still allowing for reasonable variability in the model's predictions.

-\mysection{Specification Generation Algorithms} In this section, we explore a suite of specification generation algorithms tailored for classification and regression tasks.
-We start from the straightforward fixed-size grid algorithm and build up to more sophisticated methods like clustering algorithms and a tree traversal algorithm, the core of the \sys\ generation process.
+To rectify this, we discard specifications with overly broad or infinite output ranges prior to evaluation.
+For classification, output ranges must specify exactly one class.
+For regression, we require $\phi_{Y_j}^{\max} - \phi_{Y_j}^{\min} \le \alpha (Y_{\max}-Y_{\min})$, with $\alpha \in (0,1)$, to ensure meaningful constraints.